City Tree Priorities and Actions

-On May 22, 2023, the City Council accepted a report from the UW Evans School of Public Policy & Governance regarding establishing an urban forestry program over a 5 year period.
-On May 31, the Council obligated $340,000 of ARPA funds to help fund the report’s recommendations for a certified arborist, tree assessment, and public outreach efforts through 2026.
+On May 22, 2023, the Lakewood City Council accepted a report from the UW Evans School of Public Policy & Governance that provided guidance for establishing an urban forestry program over a 5 year period.
+The Council obligated $340,000 of ARPA funds to help fund the report’s recommendations for a certified arborist, tree assessment, and public outreach efforts through 2026.

 Announcements